anujkamboj7/vuexy-dashboard-nextjs/README.md

 ### Build a Vuexy Admin dashboard with the graph capabilities.

-- Responsive vuexy dashboard Website using Next Js, Chart Js & Tailwind Css.
+- Responsive Vuexy Dashboard website using Next Js, Chart Js & Tailwind Css.
 - Includes a dark and light mode.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.